Know the Signs of Emotional Abuse

 Abe Kass, MA RSW RMFT CCHT, the writer of this article, is a professional couple therapist for more than 25 years.
 Most of what you find on the internet about the 'signs of emotional abuse' is written by unqualified writers!
 You can TRUST the information on this page.

-If you are reading this, you are probably wondering if you or someone you love is suffering from emotional abuse or psychological abuse.
-There are no physical signs on a victim of emotional or psychological abuse, but you may have experienced personality changes in yourself, if you are the victim, or noticed personality changes in your loved one.
+If you are reading this, you are probably wondering if you or someone you love is suffering from emotional abuse, verbal abuse, or psychological abuse.

-The guide below, is based on solid scientific research and can help you determine if you are being emotionally or psychologically abused.
+The information below is based on scientific research.
+It will help you determine if you are being emotionally abused, verbally abused, or psychologically abused.

 1. Aggressive behavior with the intent to control